 8.)
 Take a walk

 Taking a walk with your baby is a great way to connect with nature.
 You get some fresh air and some vitamin D on your walks.
-Your baby also gets to see and interact with outdoor features making this one fun 6 month baby activities.
+Your baby also gets to see and interact with outdoor features making this one of my favorite fun 6 month baby activities.

 How to make the most out of walks: Take a walk mostly before noon.
 You can use a baby carrier and walk with your baby to the park.
 Talk and show them everything you see.